What is a Dentigerous Cyst?

 These cysts can grow very large and can move teeth but, more commonly, they are relatively small.

-Most dentigerous cysts are asymptomatic and their discovery is usually an incidental finding on taking an X-ray of
+Most dentigerous cysts are asymptomatic and their discovery is usually an incidental finding on taking an X-ray of the mouth.

 Dentigerous cysts can become quite large and can place the patient at risk from a pathological jaw fracture.